eneam/mboxviewer/ReadMe.markdown

 * search by date, subject, sender or raw email;
 * sort date, from, to and subject columns;
 * support for ISO-8859-[1-9] and utf8 encoded header fields and body text;
+* support for searching emails sorted by header fields (except of searching of entire RAW message);

 Changes
 ---

+v 1.0.1.10

+ - enhanced support for ISO-8859-[1-9] encoded text content;
+ - added support for searching emails sorted by header fields (except of searching of entire RAW message);

 v 1.0.1.9

  - added support for ISO-8859-[1-9] encoded text content